nextcloud/docker/README.md

 - `NEXTCLOUD_TRUSTED_DOMAINS` (not set by default) Optional space-separated list of domains

+To install apps with the initial nextcloud installation, you can set a space separated list of apps.

+- `NEXTCLOUD_INSTALL_APPS` (not set by default) Optional space-separated list of apps

 The install and update script is only triggered when a default command is used (`apache-foreground` or `php-fpm`).
 If you use a custom command you have to enable the install / update with

 - `NEXTCLOUD_UPDATE` (default: _0_)